Skip to Content

 While half the battle of IMBC is having a good recipe, the other half is how you make it!

-That’s why I’m also walking through everything you need to know to make the smoothest, fluffiest chocolate Italian meringue buttercream frosting in this post.
+That’s why I’m also walking through everything you need to know and use to make the smoothest, fluffiest chocolate Italian meringue buttercream frosting.

-Next, it’s time to whip up the egg whites and add a bit of salt.
-This happens quite quickly and usually takes about a minute when mixing with a whisk attachment on a high speed.
+This happens quite quickly and usually takes about a minute when mixing with a whisk attachment at a medium-high speed.

 You could in theory make this chocolate Italian buttercream with a hand mixer, but it would take forever!!
 Making it with a stand mixer is much easier and quicker.

-Step #3: Making the Egg Whites Safe to Eat
+Step #3: Make the Egg Whites Safe to Eat

 After whipping the egg whites while pouring in the hot sugar syrup, the meringue should form stiff peaks.
 Stiff peaks are when meringue can stand up on its own when flipped upside down.